bhavyabafnaa/WarzoneRobo_next/README.md

 # CSV and HTML tables are written to the `results/` folder
 ```

+Paired t-tests are performed against the PPO baseline for each variant.
+Differences are considered significant when `p < 0.05`.

 ## Components
 * **PPO** – The main reinforcement learning algorithm used to learn policies from environment interaction.
 * **ICM** – Adds intrinsic rewards based on prediction error of the agent's dynamics model to promote exploring unseen states.